Oluwasetemi/oluwasetemi.dev/src/pages/git-with-hub-like-github/index.md

 I am learning how to use `hub` and reading its documentation is the step I am taking and I will be sharing what I learn here.

-To start with today (11th February, 2021), I learnt about `hub-am`, `hub-apply`, `hub-checkout`, `hub-cherry-pick`, and `hub-clone`. let me share what I learnt with you.
+To start with today (11th February, 2021), I learnt about `hub am`, `hub apply`, `hub checkout`, `hub cherry-pick`, and `hub clone`. let me share what I learnt with you.

-- `hub-am` - Replicate commits from a GitHub pull request locally.Imagine you have a pull request from a repository you are working with and you are wondering how to test the pr locally?
-I would do a checkout to the branch and it works just fine but `hub-am -3 <GitHub pull request url>` would do great work of bringing the code changes in the pr to you from GitHub.
+- `hub am` - Replicate commits from a GitHub pull request locally.Imagine you have a pull request from a repository you are working with and you are wondering how to test the pr locally?
+I would do a checkout to the branch during which you might want to run a git fetch to fetch all the necessary refspec and it works just fine but `hub am -3 <GitHub pull request url>` would do great work of bringing the code changes in the pr to you from GitHub.
 This is a great power.
 It work when with patch too.
-What is a patch right?(The next one `hub-apply` will explain more about patches).
-You can try it a commit url from GitHub.
+What is a patch right?(The next one `hub apply` will explain more about patches).
+You can try it with a commit url from GitHub.

 ```sh
 hub am --ignore-whitespace https://github.com/davidbalbert/hub/commit/fdb9921